Professional Studies Programmes:

 Destination: Edge Hill University, English

 Students will need to be studying at least two national curriculum subjects at A Level.

-- Developing your knowledge of different key stages and understanding the relevance of specialisms
+- Developing your knowledge of different key stages and understand the relevance of specialisms

-- Developing presentation and classroom management skills alongside knowledge of the latest technological skills
+- Develop presentation and classroom management skills alongside knowledge of the latest technological skills

-- Learning about the world of education including Ofsted, policy standards and processes
+- Understand and learn about the world of education including Ofsted, policy standards and processes

-Students are required to be studying an A Level Programme or a Level 3 Extended Diploma and have a keen interest in developing leadership and management skills.
+Students are required to be studying an A Level Programme or a Level 3 Extended Diploma and a keen interest in developing leadership and management skills is essential.
 Students must enjoy working in partnership with their peers and staff towards shared goals and projects which impact positively on the college community.

-- The opportunity to take part in the prestigious Duke of Edinburgh Gold Award
+> The opportunity to take part in the prestigious Duke of Edinburgh’s Gold Award